Thursday, September 11, 2025

 I was almost six years old the night the Freebirds broke Texas, and I thought it was the coolest thing I’d ever seen.

-Dallas.
+And the Von Erichs, well—they were fine.
+They were handsome and athletic and probably great if you were from Dallas.
+But I wasn’t from Dallas.
 I was from the coast.
 I was rock ’n’ roll, not country.
-I didn’t want
+I didn’t want barefoot boys with feathered hair and football muscles.

 I wanted Michael P.S.
 Hayes.